 Change their water daily even if the bottle is not empty!

-Related: What Can Guinea Pigs Drink?
+Related: Can Guinea Pigs Drink Tap Water?

-The first thing you need to know about the food is the container you have to buy.
+The first thing you need to know about the food is the bowl you have to buy.
 Try buying a ceramic bowl over a plastic one.
 They are harder to be destroyed, more durable and impossible to chew, so they are safer overall.

 Make sure the bowl is wide and that your guinea pig can put their front feet on the rim of the bowl (this is how they typically like to eat).
 Also, place their food bowl as far away as you can from their bathroom area and clean the bowl when needed and the cage whenever there’s some spilling on the bedding.